georgia-tech-db/evadb/README.md

  * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/08-chatgpt.html">Using ChatGPT to ask questions based on videos</a>
  * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/02-object-detection.html">Analysing traffic flow at an intersection</a>
  * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/03-emotion-analysis.html">Examining the emotion palette of actors in a movie</a>
- * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/11-similarity-search-for-motif-mining.html">Motif mining using similarity search</a>
+ * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/11-similarity-search-for-motif-mining.html">Image Similarity Search on Reddit [FAISS + Qdrant]</a>
  * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/01-mnist.html">Classifying images based on their content</a>
  * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/07-object-segmentation-huggingface.html">Image Segmentation using Hugging Face</a>
  * 🔮 <a href="https://github.com/georgia-tech-db/license-plate-recognition">Recognizing license plates </a>